noirbizarre/flask-restplus/doc/documenting.rst

-You can't have body and form or file parameters at the same time, it will raise a SpecsError.
+You can't have body and form or file parameters at the same time, it will raise a :exc:`~flask_restplus.errors.SpecsError`.

-Models can be specified with a RequestParser.
+Models can be specified with a :class:`~flask_restplus.reqparse.RequestParser`.

 .. code-block:: python